MCTeamPotato/NarutoLoading/README.md

 The width and height is also limited by the `maxResolutionWidth` and `maxResolutionHeight` config property.
 So generally this mod's memory cost increasingly depends on `videoFrameStorageBufferSize`, `maxResolutionWidth` and `maxResolutionHeight`.
 ### Why is it the dumbest?
-- I never consider and never want to consider its compatibility with other mods.
-So if you're using mods that customize loading screens like `FancyMenu` or `DrippyLoadingScreen`, our Mixin may crash your game. ~~Not really true, I considered the compatibility with `Modern UI` mod when writing gui elements hiding feature.
-And of course you can report any compatibility issues you encounter, and I'll try to resolve them~~~~
 - I just violently create thread executors to parse the video and audio in `FFmpeg`, using `ProcessBuilder` and reading the video frame by frame and pixel by pixel in one single thread to build `NativeImage` just for admiring the Naruto Tenth Anniversary Login CG.
-(Well, in the beginning, I even didn't really decide to release this mod publicly and just wanted to use it privately as it's undoubtedly too silly) (Well though that's violent, its performance should perhaps probably maybe not a big deal as long as your PC is not a potato.)
+- ~~(Well, in the beginning, I even didn't really decide to release this mod publicly and just wanted to use it privately as it's undoubtedly too silly)~~
+- ~~(Well though that's violent, its performance should perhaps probably maybe not a big deal as long as your PC is not a potato.)~~
 ### Credits
 - Deepseek (**MY LIFESAVER**) for fixing the lag of parsing video frames in high resolution and suggesting the synchronization of our NarutoAudioExecutor with the OpenAL context in MC's SoundEngine to resolve various sound issues.
 - ChatGPT, Grok & Gemini for providing various "creative" solutions that definitely never worked properly but froze the video or crashed the game, forcing me to think of real solutions myself.
 Thanks for the emotional value though!